- Doom Guy now can get past boss doors.

 According to my notes, the last release of Bass Abyss was in 2013.
 Time sure flies and I don’t think I planned to have a hiatus this long.
-On my defense, I was studying a Master’s overseas between 2014 and 2015, and I also worked on other games, so I guess I just lost track of time having fun with Bad Box Over and Fall of 21XX.
+In my defense, I was doing a graduate course overseas between 2014 and 2015, and I also worked on other games, so I guess I just lost track of time having fun with Bad Box Over and Fall of 21XX.

 But during that time there was some maintenance activity in Bass Abyss.
 I guess I just did not feel any of it deserved a release and I was waiting for a more substantial update to release everything in a single batch.
 During these years I mostly focused on improving the project build process and automation.
 Also, minimal graphic fixes, possibly alignment of sprites in animations.
 Most likely I just ported back workflow fixes learned from Bad Box Over and Fall of 21XX.

-Anyway, for this release I also did some script fixes in Mega Man X First Armor Intro.
-My bad for copying some Dr. Light’s X8 dialogue as is.
+Anyway, for this release, I also did some script fixes in Mega Man X First Armor Intro.
+My bad for copying some of Dr. Light’s X8 dialogue as is.

-Another reason Doom Guy was not properly tested in Level 19 is because editing maps for him is a bit of annoying, since long levels require ammo scattered for him to pick up.
-As a level designer, if you are only concerned about playing as Bass, Samus or Mega Man X, you most likely won’t care to add ammo thorough the stage.
-As a player, when you try this kind of levels with Doom Guy, you will run out of ammo and die.
+Another reason Doom Guy was not properly tested in Level 19 is that creating maps for him is difficult since long levels require ammo scattered for him to pick up.
+As a level designer, if you are only concerned about playing as Bass, Samus, or Mega Man X, you most likely won’t care to add ammo thorough the stage.
+As a player, when you try this kind of level with Doom Guy, you will run out of ammo and die.
 Adding ammo to the stage also requires balancing because if you give too much it becomes trivial to clear all the enemies.
-As a fix I’ve been considering making enemies drop items when they die.
+As a fix, I’ve been considering making enemies drop items when they die.
 Doom 2016 does this anyway.

 BTW, I also restored the blood and smoke produced by Doom Guy’s weapons.
-Another feature that I have no idea when it got broken.
-The bug was most likely the result of engine upgrades and enhancements in the gameplay of new characters, say Mega Man X, but in the detriment of others.
+Another feature that I have no idea about how I broke it.
+The bug was most likely the result of engine upgrades and enhancements in the gameplay of new characters, say Mega Man X, but to the detriment of others.

 I could not fix everything.
 For instance, I could not kill the Arch-vile with Vile.
 If you can, you must be a very outstanding player, but at the moment the problem is that (spoilers) Vile cannot reach the safe zone above.
 His ride armor is too tall.
 The issue is captured in my bug tracker though, no worries.